 How it works

 Improving customer service comes in many shapes and forms, but actually spending a little more on it is the best place to start.
-Hiring more representatives, purchasing business software, or even experimenting with chatbots can have a surprisingly large effect on customer experience.
+Hiring more representatives, investing in one of the best CRM software solutions, or even experimenting with chatbots can have a surprisingly large effect on customer experience.
 Granted, it can be difficult to point to a directly measurable ROI, but data shows time and time again that those investments do pay off in the long run.

 Why it's important